 - The integration of multidisciplinary tools allows novel insights that are not possible on their own.
 Presently the research programs fall into two primary themes.

-- Studies of orchids feature strongly, but by no means exclusively, in greater part because their novel pollination systems are ideal for exploring a range of interesting ecological, biochemical, molecular and evolutionary questions.
+- Orchids have featured strongly in theme 1 because their often highly specialised pollination systems are ideal for exploring a range of interesting ecological, biochemical, molecular and evolutionary questions.

 - ARC Linkage - Peakall R, Dixon KW, Linde, C (2011-2013) Above and below-ground specialization in Australian orchids and its implications for diversification and vulnerability

 - ARC Discovery - Peakall R, Barrow RA, Pichersky E (2010-2012) The chemical, biochemical, genetic and ecological basis of pollinator-driven speciation in Australian sexually deceptive orchids